AppiumTestDistribution/appium-reporter-plugin/README.md

 After execution of all the tests, report can be downloaded from server using `GET: /getReport`. `getReport` returns a html report with screenshots as a string.

+### deleteReportData
+screenshots and test information is stored on server and this occupies space.
+To clear the space and delete all the test infomation on server `DELETE: /deleteReportData` can be used.

+-- demo.spec.js has working example and we recommamd checking the implementation.

 Note:
 1. `appium-reporter-plugin` doesn't gather test results data from any unit test framework.
-2. Bindings exposed by this plugin are not default W3C binding, hence these commands cant be drirecly called on driver object.
+2. Bindings exposed by this plugin are not default W3C binding, hence these commands can't be drirecly called on driver object.
 Either wdio setCommand should be used or direct api call can be made.

 ### Build